BYD Sealion 7 Review 2025: Price, specs & boot space

 Infotainment: Touchscreen, USB, nav and stereo in the BYD Sealion 7

 The BYD Sealion 7's clever rotating infotainment screen measures a sizeable 15.6 inches.
-It's the same system we've already experienced in the BYD Seal, and we prefer it in landscape mode.
+It's the same system we've already experienced in the BYD Seal, and we prefer it in landscape mode, so beyond rotating it a few times and making passengers go 'ooh', we're not sure what the point is.

 Along with various USB-C charging ports dotted around the cabin, there's also a dual charging pad which can fit two phones side by side.
-It even has a little vent to stop things getting too toasty, which is a clever touch.
+It even has a little vent to stop things from getting too toasty (albeit only on one side), which is a clever touch.

 Audiophiles are well catered for, meanwhile, thanks to the presence of a 12-speaker Dynaudio sound system.